-Lupins are a relatively little-known legume, previously produced mostly for animal feed, however lupins are now being increasingly recognised for their amazing nutritional benefits and versatility in food.
-Two types of lupin are produced in Australia – the Australian Sweet Lupin (ASL) and the Albus Lupin – more popular in the Middle East and Europe.
-The ASL is round with a yellow speckled pigment whereas the Albus Lupin is white with a flattened, oval shape.
+Lupins are a relatively little-known legume.
+However, they are now being increasingly recognised for their amazing nutritional benefits and versatility in food.
+Two types of lupin are produced in Australia – the Australian Sweet Lupin (ASL) and the Albus Lupin – which are more popular in the Middle East and Europe.
+The ASL is round with a yellow speckled pigment, whereas the Albus Lupin is white with a flattened, oval shape.
 Most of our lupin is produced in Western Australia, with around 85% of the world’s lupin being grown here!

 Lupins are one of the richest sources of plant protein – providing a huge 40g plant protein per 100g – they’re also very high in dietary fibre – providing 27g fibre per 100g lupin.
-Lupins also provide lots of other essential nutrients including folate, calcium, magnesium, thiamin and zinc – see how lupins compare to other legumes in our nutrient table here.
+Lupins also offer many other essential nutrients, including folate, calcium, magnesium, thiamin and zinc – see how lupins compare to other legumes in our nutrient table here.

-- Lupins are super versatile and are available in many different formats including flakes, splits, flour, kibble and semolina
+- Lupins are versatile and are available in many different formats, including flakes, splits, flour, kibble and semolina

 - Lupin flour can easily be used in bread dough and baking by substituting 5-20% of the wheat flour in the recipe with lupin flour